 Tip #1: Get Help

-When you’re getting ready to move, it’s no time to try to be super mom.
+When you’re getting ready to move, it’s no time to try to be a super mom.
 Trying to do everything yourself is only going to burn you out, and that’s not good for anyone.
 Now is the time to call in favors and ask for help where you can.
 This includes hiring movers.
 Don’t automatically assume that you can’t afford to hire help.
 Moving companies offer lots of different options, so it doesn’t hurt to do some research.
 You can save money by packing items yourself and hiring help just to load and unload the truck on moving day.
 Knowing that you won’t have to lug hundreds of boxes and your heavy dining room furniture yourself can give you some breathing room, and help you focus on other things.

 Don’t just rely on professional help, though.
-Ask friends and family to come help you organize and pack, or to take the kids for an afternoon so you can focus on packing without playing referee or handing out snacks.
+Ask friends and family to come to help you organize and pack, or to take the kids for an afternoon so you can focus on packing without playing referee or handing out snacks.
 You might be surprised what you can accomplish in a few uninterrupted hours – and how much unnecessary clutter you can unload when you have an objective friend helping you clear things out.

 Tip #2: Involve the Kids